-- A1.3.1 Handgun - A1.3.1.1 The holster must safely retain the handgun during vigorous movement and completely cover the trigger.
-A semiautomatic pistol holster must completely cover the slide up to $\frac{1}{2}$ " below the ejection port ("race" holsters are prohibited).
-A revolver holster must completely cover the cylinder.
+- A1.3.1.1 The holster must safely retain the handgun during vigorous movement and completely cover the trigger.
+A semiautomatic pistol holster must completely cover the slide up to 1⁄2" below the ejection port ("race" holsters are prohibited).
 All retention features must be functional and fully engaged at the start signal.
 The belt to which the holster is attached must be worn at waist level. - A1.3.1.2 Electronic sights, optical sights, compensators, muzzle brakes or barrel porting are prohibited. - A1.3.1.3 Magazine length may not exceed 5.561" (141.25mm).